 School gardens can be rich, vibrant spaces for young people to deepen their understanding of local foods.
 Browse below for resources, ideas and materials that can support a school garden program.

 |Growing Your Garden||Garden-Based Curriculum||Lesson Plans & Resources|

-- Coming soon –Starting Your School Garden: Download this beginner’s guide to getting started on growing a plan to build and sustain a school garden.
+- Starting Your School Garden: Download this guide to getting started on developing a plan to build and sustain a school garden.
 From crafting a school garden team to managing volunteers, learn best practices to set your school up for success.

 - School Garden Planting Guide – When do you plant carrots in Western North Carolina?
 How deep do you tuck the chard seeds into the soil?
 Download these fun and engaging planting guides for Eastern and Western North Carolina.

 - Strawberries in Schools: An NCCES publication on growing strawberry gardens at school to provide rich spaces for students and teachers to explore concepts relevant to their curricula in a hands-on, experiential way.